n00begon/phaser-jam-template/README.md

 # Layout

-The code is designed to give you all the pieces you need to give your gamejam game a solid structure to build from.
+The code is designed to give you all the pieces you need to give your game jam game a solid structure to build from.
 This is often something that you don't have time to architect during the jam but will pay off as you come to the end and can still safely modify your code.

 ## assets